Medically reviewed on Jun 13, 2018

-Many states have driver's license restrictions related to your ability to control seizures and impose a minimum amount of time that you've been seizure-free, ranging from months to years, before you're allowed to drive.
+Many states have driver's license restrictions related to a driver's ability to control seizures and impose a minimum amount of time that a driver be seizure-free, ranging from months to years, before being allowed to drive.

 Pregnancy complications.
 Seizures during pregnancy pose dangers to both mother and baby, and certain anti-epileptic medications increase the risk of birth defects.
 If you have epilepsy and you're considering becoming pregnant, talk to your doctor as you plan your pregnancy.

-Most women with epilepsy can become pregnant and have a healthy baby.
+Most women with epilepsy can become pregnant and have healthy babies.
 You'll need to be carefully monitored throughout pregnancy, and medications may need to be adjusted.
 It's very important that you work with your doctor to plan your pregnancy.

 Other life-threatening complications of epilepsy are uncommon, but may happen, such as:

-Sudden unexplained death in epilepsy (SUDEP).
-People with epilepsy also have a small risk of sudden unexplained death.
+Sudden unexpected death in epilepsy (SUDEP).
+People with epilepsy also have a small risk of sudden unexpected death.
 The cause is unknown, but some research shows it may occur due to heart or respiratory conditions.

 People with frequent tonic-clonic seizures or people whose seizures aren't controlled by medications may be at higher risk of SUDEP.
 Overall, about 1 percent of people with epilepsy die of SUDEP.